vincentgbs/CS2720_GSU/README.md

-An example of homework and lab assignments from CS 2720 at GSU (Spring 2019)
+A small sample of homework and lab assignments from CS 2720 at GSU (Spring 2019)